Hesta256/linuxtutorials/setup_carla_0_9_13.md

 and reboot to start a fresh session.
 Now navigate to the directory where you extracted the CARLA archives, and try to run CARLA with

->`cd ~/Downloads/CARLA_0_9_13 && ./CarlaUE4.sh`
+>`cd ~/CARLA_0_9_13 && ./CarlaUE4.sh`

 If everything was done correctly, the default scene should load properly and you can traverse it using your mouse and the WASD keys.
-If the visualization is [too bright](https://github.com/carla-simulator/carla/issues/5278), you may try to reinstall your _`cuda_drivers`_ to solve this problem (but no promises though).
+If the visualization is [too bright](https://github.com/carla-simulator/carla/issues/5278), you may try to reinstall your _`cuda_drivers`_ to solve this problem

 >`sudo apt-get --reinstall install cuda-drivers`

+Alternatively, if you have dual GPUs, CARLA may be launching using the integrated graphics card instead of the high-end card.
+Solve this by

+>`export VK_ICD_FILENAMES="/usr/share/vulkan/icd.d/nvidia_icd.json"`

+If this works, remember to add it to your _~/.bashrc_ file (and source the file for this session), so it gets permanently fixed.

 ---

 # Start developing with CARLA

 Now you can start using CARLA!
 Check the [First steps](https://carla.readthedocs.io/en/0.9.13/core_concepts/) for an introduction to the most important concepts.

+You can also try to play around with the manual_control example.
+To do so, you need to install pygame using pip (and pip3)

+>`pip install pygame numpy && pip3 install pygame numpy`

+Go to your CARLA installation folder and start the server

+>`./CarlaUE4.sh`

+Then open a new terminal and run the manual_control example

+>`cd ./PythonAPI/examples && ./manual_control.py`

+If you get an error that pygame is not installed/found, "reinstall" it also using apt-get

+> `sudo apt-get install python-pygame`

+Now re-run the manual_control.py script and it should work just fine.
+Finally, you can change the simulation parameters using the config.py file.
+For example, change the weather conditions by opening a new terminal in your CARLA installation folder and executing

+>`cd ./PythonAPI/util`
+>`python config.py --weather ClearNight`

+to get a beautiful simulation of a clear night.
+Now you can finally go to sleep while your computer is slowly overheating from running CARLA.